palewire/first-github-scraper/docs/schedule.md

     - uses: actions/checkout@v2
 ```

-Now that we have Python 3 and all the requirements installed, let's run the Python code, just like you would from the terminal.
+Now that we have Python 3 and all the requirements installed, let's run the code, just like we would from the terminal.

 ```
 name: Automated scrape